nemochu/km-support/_posts/2013-03-29-help-scout.md

 ---
 layout: post
-title: Call Tracking Metrics
+title: Help Scout
 categories: integrations
-author: Eric Fung and Nemo Chu
+author: Nemo Chu
-summary: Import data from Call Tracking Metrics into KISSmetrics.
+summary: Import data from Help Scout into KISSmetrics.
 published: false
 ---
-[Call Tracking Metrics][ctm] provides trackable phone numbers for your marketing campaigns.
+[Help Scout][help-scout] provides trackable phone numbers for your marketing campaigns.
 Imagine this scenario:

 *You place multiple ads in the Wall Street Journal, and you list a unique phone number for each ad, all of which forward to your sales team.*